jubairskv/DevTinder/Readme.md

 // Data Sanitization and validation & Schema Validations:

 - Explore schemaTypes options from the documentions
 - Add require , min , minLength , trim , unique , lowercase
 - Add default
 - Create a custom validate function for gender
 - Improve the DB schema - PUT all appropriate validations on each field in schema
 - Add timestamps to user schema
 - Add API level validation on patch request & SignUp post APi
 - Data Sanitizing - Add API Validation for each fields
 - Install Validatore
 - Explore Validator library function and use validator functions for password , email
 - NEVER TRUST req.body

 // Encrypting passowrd

 - validate data in signUp API
 - Install bcrypt package
 - Create PasswordHash using bcrypt.hash & save the user is encrypted password
+- Create Login API
+- Compare passoword and throw errors if email or password is valid

+// Athentications JWT , Cookies

+- install cookie parser
+- just send dummy cookie to user
+- create GET /profile api and check if you get the cookie back
+- install jsonwebtoken
+- IN login API after email and pasword validation create JWT and sent it to user in cookie
+- read the cookie insdie your profile API and find the logged in user